Travel-associated dengue cases: place of infection of cases imported to the EU/EEA

 Data on place of infection were provided at the sub-national level for the EU outermost regions*, while for other places, the data are national level.
 Cases infected in the EU outermost regions were classified as travel-associated and were not included in the national count for France, Portugal or Spain.
 Locally acquired and travel-associated cases infected within mainland EU/EEA were excluded.

-In this summary, in order to remove outliers, we included the places of infection linked to confirmed cases which were identified over the past five years (i) in at least two different years and (ii) in at least two different EU/EEA countries.
+In this summary, in order to remove outliers, we included the places of infection linked to confirmed cases that were identified over the past five years if they met any of the following criteria:

 The data presented in this summary should be interpreted with caution for the following reasons: